@rbxts/jsnatives

 const error = new Error("File not found");print(error.message); // "File not found"

-// Setting message after creationconst anotherError = new Error();anotherError.message = "Connection timed out";print(anotherError.message); // "Connection timed out"
+// Setting message after creationconst anotherError = new Error();anotherError.message = "Connection timed out";print(anotherError.message); // "Connection timed out"name

 The name of the error.